 Magic Kingdom attractions:

-Highest wait times – Seven Dwarfs Mine Train, Peter Pan’s Flight, Jungle Cruise, Space Mountain,
+Highest wait times – Seven Dwarfs Mine Train, Peter Pan’s Flight, Jungle Cruise, Space Mountain, Tiana's Bayou Adventure

 Moderate wait times – Pirates Of The Caribbean, Big Thunder Mountain Railroad, Haunted Mansion, it’s a small world, Astro Orbiter, Buzz Lightyear’s Space Ranger Spin, The Many Adventures Of Winnie The Pooh, Tomorrowland Speedway, The Barnstormer, Under The Sea: Journey Of The Little Mermaid, Enchanted Tales With Belle, pretty much any meet and greet

-Lowest wait times – Mickey's Philharmagic, Dumbo The Flying Elephant, Prince Charming Regal Carrousel, Swiss Family Treehouse, The Magic Carpets Of Aladdin, Tom Sawyer Island, Liberty Square Riverboat, Country Bear Jamboree, The Hall Of Presidents, Walt Disney’s Enchanted Tiki Room, Walt Disney’s Carousel Of Progress, Monsters Inc. Laugh Floor, Tomorrowland Transit Authority PeopleMover
+Lowest wait times – Mickey's Philharmagic, Dumbo The Flying Elephant, Prince Charming Regal Carrousel, Swiss Family Treehouse, The Magic Carpets Of Aladdin, Tom Sawyer Island, Liberty Square Riverboat, Country Bear Musical Jamboree, The Hall Of Presidents, Walt Disney’s Enchanted Tiki Room, Walt Disney’s Carousel Of Progress, Monsters Inc. Laugh Floor, Tomorrowland Transit Authority PeopleMover

 N/A - Tron Lightcycle Run (more on this below)

-Best Strategy - Genie+
+Best Strategy - Lightning Lane Multipass

 Alternate Strategy - Extended Evening Hours

 In some ways, Magic Kingdom is the easiest park to strategize around and in some ways it’s the hardest.
 There are easily more attractions at this park then at any of the others, probably combined.
 That leads to a more spread out crowd throughout the day, with more moderate wait times as opposed to some really busy attractions and some empty ones.
 Our recommendation is to spend two days in Magic Kingdom.
-If you choose not to (or are unable to do so for any reason), our STRONG recommendation is to purchase Genie+.
+If you choose not to (or are unable to do so for any reason), our STRONG recommendation is to purchase LLMP.
 I would recommend it even over a two day visit, as it allows your trip to be much more relaxed.
 More than any other park, the experience of being there is worth a great deal at the most visited theme park in the world.

 This guide will be written with a two day plan in mind, in addition to the other caveats mentioned above.
 Guests staying on property will have access to early theme park entry; in the case of Magic Kingdom, only the “right side” of the park is open during these hours (Fantasyland and Tomorrowland).
 That leads to a backlog of guests on that side of the park and rules out rope dropping Seven Dwarfs Mine Train.
 Also of note - traditional meet and greets are back and those lines tend to be long.
 I'm leaving them out of the strategy guide, but you can substitute them for attractions you don't have any interest in, or try to fit them in where you can.
 A lot will depend on the makeup of your party - if you have little girls, meeting princesses should be a high priority!
+Also, as of now, meet and greets are NOT part of LLMP, meaning that you have to wait in standby for these.
+If these are a priority for you, make sure you devote enough time to them.

 Another note on Early Entry - while valuable, as it is everywhere, it is actually the least valuable tool available to you for Magic Kingdom.
 For one thing, Magic Kingdom often opens the latest of any of the parks.
 The later a park opens, the more people will be motivated to be there at park opening (or in this case, Early Entry).
 The advantage won't be as large as it is at, say, Animal Kingdom, which often opens the earliest.
 Also, as mentioned, only half of the park is open for Early Entry.
 That means nothing in Frontierland or Fantasyland can be done before the "regular" rope drop at park open.
 Conversely, this means that normal rope drop IS a viable strategy for this park, more than any other in this day and age.

-That’s a lot of activity early in the day, so I would suggest slowing down a bit here and going back through the less crowded Adventureland and Frontierland attractions, including both the Country Bear Jamboree and Enchanted Tiki Room, as well as Magic Carpets Of Aladdin and the Swiss Family Treehouse, if that interests you.
+That’s a lot of activity early in the day, so I would suggest slowing down a bit here and going back through the less crowded Adventureland and Frontierland attractions, including both the Country Bear Musical Jamboree and Enchanted Tiki Room, as well as Magic Carpets Of Aladdin and the Swiss Family Treehouse, if that interests you.
 This may seem like a lot of walking back and forth, but those two lands are actually quite near each other and there are a couple of good cut through paths (including a convenient bathroom stop near the Treehouse).
 Also, your opinion may differ, but I say it’s never too early for a Dole Whip, and Aloha Isle is nicely placed right near the Magic Carpets for a delicious snack.

 There are a few choices here as far as what to do next.
 I generally would head into Liberty Square if the wait times for Haunted Mansion are reasonable.
 That one is kind of hit and miss, so you don’t want to wait forever, but as a classic Disney attraction, it’s a must do.
 If you’re feeling patriotic, you can also take in the Hall Of Presidents while you’re in that area.
 Also, if you continue east from the Haunted Mansion, you can make a stop at the very tip of Fantasyland and visit the Rapunzel bathrooms.
 It might seem odd to factor this into your day, but trust me, this is a worthwhile place to stop and, um, go.
 If we’re anywhere near Fantasyland when we have to use the facilities, this is our place.